dotnet/aspnetcore/README.md

 management of ASP.NET Core http listeners and to proxy requests to the process that it manages.

+## Installing the latest ASP.NET Core Module
+The ASP.NET Core Module for IIS can be installed on servers without installing the .NET Core runtime.
+You can download the [Windows (Server Hosting) installer](https://go.microsoft.com/fwlink/?linkid=832756) and run the following command from an Administrator command prompt:
+``DotNetCore.1.1.0.Preview1-WindowsHosting.exe OPT_INSTALL_LTS_REDIST=0 OPT_INSTALL_FTS_REDIST=0``

 ## Pre-requisites for building

 ### Windows 8.1+ or Windows Server 2012 R2+